cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023/parametric_exercise.md

 combineCards.py datacard_part6_Tag0.txt datacard_part6_Tag1.txt > datacard_part6_combined.txt
 ```
 ### Running the fits
-If we use the default `text2workspace` command on the combined datacard, then this will introduce a single signal strength modifer which modifies the rate of all signal processes (ggH and VBF) by the same factor.
+If we use the default `text2workspace` command on the combined datacard, then this will introduce a single signal strength modifier which modifies the rate of all signal processes (ggH and VBF) by the same factor.

 **Tasks and questions:**